TurboSource-Marialis/machtiani/README.md

 - [x] Content argument for mode flag should be `pure-chat`
 - [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval
 - [x] Modify cli so that it can generate embddings for the original prompt the user creates, then pass it as a paramter to generate-repsonse endpoint.
+- [ ] Chunk retrieval response by order of ranking according to token cap.
+- [ ] Widdle down strategy, sub-prompt to ask to only keep the code files possibly related to the prompt?
+- [ ] Implement filebot sum strategy - create a --mode super?